 Gardening on a Budget

-Now, more and more folks are leaving the markets behind and digging their backyard gardens to provide food for themselves, their families, and their community
+Now, more and more folks are leaving the markets behind and digging into their backyard gardens to provide food for themselves, their families, and their community.

 An organic online nursery is an excellent place to start.

 For most, the idea of creating a backyard garden seems like a daunting and expensive task.
-The cost of equipment, soil, and time seems like such a waste to grow a few measly fruits and vegetables.
-Most don’t realize that backyard gardening can be fun, inexpensive, and, most importantly, fruitful.
+The equipment, soil, and time cost seem like a waste to grow a few measly fruits and vegetables.
+Most don't realize that backyard gardening can be fun, inexpensive, and, most importantly, fruitful.

 The best thing to have when beginning a garden also happens to be the cheapest: Knowledge.
 It's easy to throw money away on beginner's guides or how-to books, but the best source is from those who know it.